Margaret M. Burnett

 News

-- May 2022: I'm proud to be receiving the 2022 IEEE CS TCSE Distinguished Women in Science and Engineering (WISE) Leadership Award this May.
-The award will be presented at the ACM/IEEE ICSE conference.
+- May 2022: I'm proud to have received the 2022 IEEE CS TCSE Distinguished Women in Science and Engineering (WISE) Leadership Award.
+The award was presented at the ACM/IEEE ICSE conference.

 - Feb.
 2022: I'm an ACM Distinguished Speaker again.
 If you would like me to give a talk on GenderMag, SocioEconomicMag, or the InclusiveMag family of inclusive design methods (and you meet ACM's other criteria), ACM will pay for my airfare to do so.